CodeRunner5235/Opencore-Steam-Deck/README.md

 6. For PlatformInfo, something like MacBookPro16,3 works fine.

-7. Under UEFI -> Output, set DirectGopRendering to True and set the Resolution to 1280x720 *Note: If you skip this last part, your screen output with be garbled*
+7. Under UEFI -> Output, set DirectGopRendering to True and set the Resolution to 1280x720 *Note: If you skip this last part, your screen output will be garbled*